ThreeSixtyGiving/threesixtygiving.github.io/publish.md

 ---
 <div id="toc"></div>

-We're aiming to make publishing standardised, re-usable grants data as easy as possible.
+360 Giving aims to make publishing standardised, re-usable grants data as easy as possible.
 This page describes the main things you need to know to get your data published in a **7-step process**.

 We're continually improving our documentation, so we welcome your questions and feedback.

-Contact [support](/support/)) with any questions or feedback you might have.
+Contact [support](/support/) with any questions or feedback you might have.